Mediation

 What kinds of cases can be mediated?

-General civil mediation training includes the following topics:
+General mediation training curriculum will typically include the following topics:

 • Overview of alternative dispute resolution processes